Every urban community requires green spaces for recreation and municipal facilities for public use.

 KD Landscape offers comprehensive, year-round maintenance programs, including turf management, pruning, and irrigation monitoring, ensuring the landscape stays in top shape.

 We don't just react to issues; we plan ahead to prevent plant decline, pest problems, and wear-and-tear on hardscapes.
-We also use the best turf practices, such as aeration and overseeding, and incorporate drought-tolerant blends that are ideal for high-traffic public spaces.
+We also use best turf practices, such as aeration and overseeding, and incorporate drought-tolerant blends ideal for high-traffic public spaces.

-Additionally, KD Landscape fosters a collaborative culture, ensuring seamless communication between the design and maintenance teams, which helps eliminate delays or costly mistakes during construction.
+Additionally, KD Landscape fosters a collaborative culture, ensuring seamless communication between the design and maintenance teams to help eliminate delays or costly mistakes during construction.

 We work closely with clients to design parks that align with community needs and expectations.
-Give us a call today, so you can learn how to better design and maintain your public space.
+Give us a call today to learn how to better design and maintain your public space.

 Want to learn more about commercial landscape design and maintenance in Greater Chicago?
 Get started today with an on-site consultation.
 We’ll review your options together so you can make a great choice.